Category: Advice

 When you consider the capital expenditure that goes on these sites, it’s a bit depressing.

-What is a ‘brochure site’?
+OK, what is a ‘brochure site’?

 These sites are built as if they were a PDF brochure.
 They’re for the business, not for the customer.